-It is not often that one comes across a mat salleh (foreigner) who teaches Chinese kung fu.
+Seremban in Negeri Sembilan is very lucky to have such a high quality teacher of Wing Chun its city and it’s not often that one comes across a mat salleh (foreigner) who teaches Chinese kung fu.

-Peterson is based in Seremban, after getting married to the love of his life.
-His wife, Dr Norintan Zainal Shah, is a consultant in obstetrics and gynaecology who works in a private hospital.
+Peterson is based in Seremban, Negeri Sembilan after getting married to the love of his life.
+His wife, Dr Norintan Zainal Shah, is a consultant in obstetrics and gynaecology who works in a Seremban private hospital.

 Peterson and Norintan met in Melbourne by chance.
 She was in the Australian city in 2009 at a medical conference.
 She had lost her way and he came to her aid.